 - Investment earnings.
 Endowment or quasi-endowment funds deposited with the University are transferred to a fund manager for investment at the next endowment valuation date — usually at the end of the calendar quarter following receipt of the funds.
 Investment pool earnings will begin accruing to the recipient department at that time.
 Balances in individual endowment or quasi-endowment income accounts will become part of the University pool investments; earnings on these balances will not accrue to either the fund principal or the associated income account, except where authorized by the Treasurer.

 - Spendable income.
 An amount determined by The University of Iowa's endowment spending rules will be transferred from the endowment or quasi-endowment fund to the associated income account on a quarterly basis.
 Periodically, in consultation with the Regents' investment advisor, the University evaluates guidelines for income distribution.

-Internal procedures are developed by Treasury Operations and approved by the University Chief Financial Officer and Treasurer.
-For internal procedures and additional information, contact Treasury Operations or refer to the following web address: https://treasury.fo.uiowa.edu/policies-and-procedures.
+Internal procedures are developed by Treasury Operations and approved by the University Chief Financial Officer & Treasurer.
+For internal procedures and additional information, contact Treasury Operations or refer to the following web address: https://treasury.fo.uiowa.edu.